Dasiuss/FileSynchro/README.md

 FileSynchro
 ===========

-Program which synchronizes 2 folders you can specify paths in Starter and run it, or use gui
+Program which synchronizes 2 folders<br>
+you can specify paths in Starter and run it, or use gui